samhh/fp-ts-std/docs/ramda-comparison.md

 # As compared to Ramda

 fp-ts-std attempts to bridge the gap between [fp-ts](https://gcanti.github.io/fp-ts/modules/), a highly abstract library, and libraries like [Ramda](https://ramdajs.com/), which are focused on providing utility functions.
-Note also the presence of [fp-ts-ramda](https://github.com/giogonzo/fp-ts-ramda).

 Here's the status of all of Ramda's functions (as of Ramda v0.27.0) being potentially implemented in fp-ts-std.
 We hope that fp-ts-std's surface area will increase with time, not just with respect to Ramda but also more broadly (the library is only in its infancy).